 There are several other tests that cardiologists can use.
 An MRI can be prescribed to assess a patient’s heart valve function.
 This test uses magnetic fields and radiofrequency waves to show the heart and blood vessels.
 This test can also show if the patient’s brain has suffered any effects after a stroke and look for scar tissue within the heart muscle.
 Another cardiac test that can show problems within the heart and its valves is the CT scan/CAT scan.
 This x-ray scan shows cross-sectional images of a patient’s heart, which can assess the health and structure of the heart while checking for any blockages that are within the valves.
 A third and less common test that is provided is called a “Tilt test.”
 This test can help a cardiologist explain why a patient is feeling lightheaded or faint.
 During this test, a patient lies on a tilting table that measures the patient’s heart rate and blood pressure while being tilted upward against gravity.
 This test can help identify any changes in heart rate as well as showing any blood pressure drops that may occur.

 In conclusion, there are several tests that a cardiologist can order in order to better diagnose and/or treat your cardiac ailments.
 With these tests available, your team of doctors can better serve you and provide you with the best care possible.
-If you have any questions about the types of cardiac tests available to you, contact CT Cardio!
+If you have any questions about the types of cardiac tests available to you in the Acadiana area, contact CT Cardio!